Preparing Your Business for Microsoft 365 Copilot

 It's important to stay updated about Copilot's latest features and changes.
 To do this, you can use the Message Centre in the Microsoft 365 admin centre under Health > Message Centre.
 You can even assign the Message Centre reader role to non-administrators to ensure that anyone using Copilot stays up-to-date.
 Microsoft is also planning to add the Copilot service as a Preference option in the near future, allowing users focused on Copilot to tailor their communications accordingly.

-If you don't have the technical resource to help you get up and running with Copilot, rely on a Microsoft Modern Workplace specialist, like Netitude, to lend a helping hand.
+If you don't have the technical resources to help you get up and running with Copilot, rely on a Microsoft Modern Workplace specialist, like Netitude, to lend a helping hand.
 We can ensure you have the correct permissions and technology in place and provide ongoing IT and Microsoft support.
 Interested in learning more about how we can help?
 Book a call with an expert!